Sugar Mountain Resort's 32nd annual Oktoberfest

 Chairlift Rides

 Enjoy the area’s fall foliage while riding the Summit Express Chairlift to the top of Sugar Mountain.
-Chairlift operates from 10:00am until 6:00pm on October 7 and from 10:00am until 5:00pm on October 8 & 9, 2022.
+The chairlift operates from 10:00am until 5:00pm on October 7 & 8, 2023.

-For more information please visit our Chairlift page.
+For more information please visit our Chairlift Rides page.

 Kids Fun Center